singh44-buffalo-edu/Prompt-to-Song-Generation-using-Large-Language-Models/README.md

-# Prompt-to-Song-Generation-using-Large-Language-Models

-Here's a README.md file for the GitHub repository codebase:

 # Prompt-to-Song Generation using Large Language Models

 This project implements a system for generating musical compositions from textual prompts by leveraging large language models (LLMs).
 Given a thematic prompt specifying elements like title, artist, genre, and verse ideas, our system generates song lyrics, predicts the musical genre, and composes a chord progression to produce a complete song.